-Paneer, a hearty cheese, is one of the most popular main ingredients, especially for those that are vegetarian and need protein.
+Paneer, a hearty cheese, is one of the most popular main ingredients, especially for vegetarians and those who need protein.

-Thick full-fat yogurt is heavily used in snacks known as chaats, and also is often served along with any normal thali (a fixed meal including a variety of dishes and starch).
+Thick full-fat yogurt is heavily used in snacks known as chaats and is often served along with any typical thali (a fixed meal including a variety of dishes and starch).

-Milk and products of milk form the foundation of many of the North Indian sweet desserts as well.
+Milk and products of milk, like fresh cream, form the foundation of many of the North Indian desserts as well, along with dry fruits and coconut milk.

 One comfort food that I especially enjoyed eating while in Delhi is a dish known as chole bhature.

-Chickpeas are curried in plenty of spices and dished up with chilies and onions, and garnished with cilantro.
+Chickpeas are curried in plenty of spices and dished up with chilies and onions and garnished with cilantro.
+You can find them in Indian dishes like dal makhani, urad dal, dal baati and moong dal.

-It's available all over the streets of Delhi and usually eaten along with a few freshly grilled chapatis.
+It's also available in fast food all over the streets of Delhi and east India.
+It's usually eaten along with a few freshly grilled chapatis.

-North Indian food is a joy to eat; It's rich, extremely satisfying, and packed full of spicy flavor!
+North Indian food is a joy to eat; it's rich cuisine that is extremely satisfying and packed full of spicy flavor!